 The blind date was set up by yours truly.
 It was only blind on one side!

-The Hottie Hubby is a water engineer, which is probably why our kiddos love to build dams in the sand box, play in the rain, stomp in puddles, and throw rocks in a river.
-Hottie is probably the funniest person I know.
+My husband of 18 years is a retired hydraulic engineer, which is probably why our kiddos love to build dams in the sand box, play in the rain, stomp in puddles, and throw rocks in a river.
+He’s probably the funniest person I know.
 Not only does he look good, but he is smart, a godly leader in our home, compassionate, creative, and insanely supportive of his emotional and dreamy wife.
-He loves to run, wrestle, date me (Awww!
-How cute!), read books, cook, eat chocolate, backpack in the snow, hike, and snowboard.
-In his spare time he reads my blog, changes diapers, and listens to me.
-I love him!

 Asher is my eldest.

 His online name is Mr. Smackdown because of a game he and his dad play.
 Smackdown is simply defined as wrestling in our family.
 Mr. Smackdown loves to play smackdown.
 He gets to be close to his daddy and practice the skills that God gifted him with . . . strength, valor, adventure.
 Mr. Smackdown loves school, coloring, cooking, and being a helper.
 He is great at riding his bike, memorizing AWANA verses, and backpacking.
 Asher is in first grade in the below photo — but as of 2018 he is 13 and loves Robotics.

 Next comes Sir Honey Ezra.